Our strong commitment to children’s vision stems from the fact that 80% of classroom learning is through our visual system.

-At Harrel Eyecare Center, we strive to make sure your child feels comfortable, and has some fun during their eye exam.
-If necessary, our Tulsa pediatric eye care team is ready to help you select a frame from our children’s eyewear selection, and ensure that they fit properly.
+At Harrel Eyecare Center we strive to make sure your child feels comfortable, and has some fun during their exam.
+If necessary, our optical team is ready to help you select a frame from our children’s eyewear selection, and ensure that they fit properly.

 What is Special About Children’s Vision?

 Vision in the broadest sense, is the global ability of the brain to extract, and act on information presented to the eye.
 This complex process can be thought of as three major but related areas: